By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 A million dollars you say?
 Is that “have a million in the bank to spend” or earn a million this year?
 People who earn more find they have to spend more.
 This is a cycle that never ends.
 At $25,000 per year over the 45 years most Americans work, you will earn 1 and ¼ million dollars.
 Yet most people will tell you that in America it is hard to live on $25,000 per year.

-Still there are people in other places on earth that live on $500 per year of less.
+Still, there are people in other places on earth that live on $500 per year or less.
 While they are poor and they have to struggle for food and medical care, are we really sure they are any less happy in their lives than we are?
 Some of you are aware that an expensive cage does not make for freedom; it only makes for a fancier cage.

 So besides just an absolute amount of money in life, something else may determine if we consider ourselves successful.

 Who is more successful, the man with a lot of money whom everyone hates and disrespects or the man of moderate means who has lots of friends and everyone likes?
 Do the opinions of others influence your idea of success?

 How many home runs do you need to hit to be a success?
 Does it matter if you had to take steroids to hit that many?

 What makes us feel successful may be a gender thing.
 Men are traditionally considered successful and they rate themselves based on the things they have and the things they have accomplished in their lives.
 Women traditionally rated themselves on their relationships.
 Had they done a good job of raising their children?
 Does their partner love them?

 Women have told me that they would be OK living in a car as long as they knew their partner loved them.
 Men say if their family had to live in a car they would feel like a failure.

 What is your definition of success?
 What things, tangible, and intangible do you need to have to be successful?

 Now, as we are starting this new year, might be a good time to sit down and make up a list of the things that you feel you need to make you feel successful.
 Do you already have those things?
 What is missing?